Review

 Our Verdict

-A pioneering product that has outlived its usefulness.
-Grayscale made institutional Bitcoin access possible years before spot ETFs existed, and for that they deserve credit.
-But now that real competition exists, GBTC's 1.50% expense ratio is five to seven times more expensive than every major competitor.
-That is not a rounding error - on a $100,000 position, you are paying $1,500/year instead of $200-250.
-The fund has hemorrhaged tens of billions in outflows since January 2024 as investors rotated into cheaper alternatives.
-Coinbase custodies the Bitcoin, same as most competitors, but you are paying a massive premium for the privilege.
-Unless you are trapped in a tax-loss situation where selling GBTC would trigger a taxable event, there is no rational reason to buy or hold this fund.
+A pioneer that has outlived its usefulness.
+Grayscale made institutional Bitcoin access possible years before spot ETFs existed, and they deserve real credit for that.
+But now that genuine competition exists, GBTC's 1.50% expense ratio (the annual fee, taken as a percentage of what you hold) is five to seven times what every major competitor charges.
+That is not a rounding error, and here is what it actually costs you: on a $100,000 position you would pay $1,500/year here instead of $200-250 elsewhere, every year you hold.
+Investors have noticed - the fund has bled tens of billions in outflows since January 2024 as people moved into cheaper alternatives.
+Coinbase custodies the Bitcoin, the same as most competitors, so you are not getting anything special for the premium; you are just paying more.
+Unless you are stuck in a tax situation where selling GBTC would trigger a taxable event you want to avoid, there is no real reason to buy or hold this one.
+(And that tax call is a question for you and a tax professional, not something to guess at.)

 What we like